 COPE funds cannot :

-- support reimbursements for placing articles in “hybrid” open-access publishing, such as subscription-based journals that make some articles available after an author pays fees, but continue to charge subscriptions and prevent open access to the rest of the journal.
+- support reimbursements for placing articles in “hybrid” open-access journals, such as subscription-based journals that make some articles available after an author pays fees, but continue to charge subscriptions and prevent open access to the rest of the journal.

 - support reimbursements for article processing fees that can otherwise be covered by a gift or grant from a foundation, institution or agency.
 In other words, if you have funding from another source that will cover APCs, you should use that source instead of requesting COPE funds from Duke, to allow us to conserve the limited COPE funding for authors who have no other options.